pybootcamp/pybootcamp.github.io/bootcamp/firstprogram.md

 own line.
 If you don't want this, put a comma after the item being
 printed:
 ` print item,`

+**Mini-assignment**: Clear out the above program.
+Without copying the above example, write a program where you put a few objects in a list and print them.

 # Reading from files